nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 The blazing lights of the Baltimore were put out and the entrance was padlocked.
 Fifth Avenue and Lenox talked about nothing else.
 Buddy meeting buddy and chippie greeting chippie, asked:
-“Did you hear the news?” ...
-“Well, what do you know about that?”
+“Did you hear the news?”<span class="three-dots"></span>“Well, what do you know about that?”

 Yet nothing sensational had happened in the Baltimore.
 The police had not, on a certain night, swept into it and closed it up because of